-Spatiotemporal linear weighting functions are intended to be models the intracellular responses of simple cells.
-Most of the data discussed in this Chapter, however, were obtained extracellularly.
+Spatiotemporal linear weighting functions are intended to be models of the intracellular responses of simple cells.
+Most of the data discussed in this Chapter, however, consist of firing rates (recorded extracellularly).
 To model this, one is forced to consider also the transformation of membrane potentials into firing rates.